Wednesday, April 28, 2021

 This machine has been heavily restored.
 After sand-blasting the shooter controls look basically new.
 While I normally would like something looking original, I really wanted to get something like this because I can actually use it to teach pachinko history and won't feel bad about letting people try it out.

 I am told it was made by "Saida", and is from 1946.
-I'm hoping to get copies of photos of the 'before' state.
+[EDIT: machine is from ~1938] I'm hoping to get copies of photos of the 'before' state.
 Sadly there is no manufacturer plate on the front, which would have been normal at the time.
 "Saida Shokai" was an early pachinko manufacturer though, and I really hope to get more information on this eventually.

 EDIT: Saida Shokai apparently existed from around 1932 until 1951.
 They are said to be the first to use the term 'pachinko'